Skip to main content

-Augustana offers a wide variety of classes in Classics - the study of Greek and Roman antiquity - including courses in beginning through advanced Greek and Latin, along with related courses taught in English.
-See requirements for the Classics (Greek and Latin) major and minor and the Classical Studies (Greek or Latin) major and minor.
-The Classics Department also offers a minor in Biblical Languages.
+Augustana offers a wide variety of classes in the study of Greek and Roman antiquity, including courses in beginning through advanced Greek and Latin, along with related courses taught in English.
+See requirements for the Classics Major, which has a greater focus on ancient languages, and for the Greek and Roman Studies major and minor.

 B.A., Rice University; M.A., Ph.D., University of Arkansas at Fayetteville